Presidency of Andrew Jackson: First inauguration

-Philosophy
+Philosophy and personality

 Jackson's name has been associated with Jacksonian democracy or the shift and expansion of democracy as political power shifted from established elites to ordinary voters based in political parties.
 "The Age of Jackson" shaped the national agenda and American politics.
 Jackson's philosophy as president was similar to that of Thomas Jefferson, as he advocated republican values held by the Revolutionary War generation.
 He believed in the ability of the people to "arrive at right conclusions," and he thought that they should have the right not only to elect but also to "instruct their agents & representatives."
 He rejected the need for a powerful and independent Supreme Court, arguing that "the Congress, the Executive, and the Court must each or itself be guided by its own opinions of the Constitution."
 Jackson thought that Supreme Court justices should be made to stand for election, and believed in strict constructionism as the best way to ensure democratic rule.

+Much has been said regarding Jackson's personality, he has variously been described as a tyrant, patriot, barbarian and statesman before and after his death.
+Accounts from contemporaries of his era similarly follow divergent opinions on him depending on whether they were ally or foe to Jackson.
+In Age of Jackson, Schlesinger describes Andrew Jackson during his presidency:By 1829 he was technically a sick man-many thought dying.
+His head throbbed with splitting pains apparently produced by years of tobacco chewing, and his lean frame shook with a hacking consumptive cough.
+Yet, while his face grew whiter and more haggard, his spirit was grim and indomitable.
+At White House receptions he remained urbane, though reserved and somewhat formal.
+Among his intimates he cast off his gravity, becoming sociable and sympathetic.
+He smoked with fierce energy, usually an old Powhatan bowl pipe with a long stem which he rested on his crossed legs, while he puffed out great white clouds until the whole room was "so obfuscated that one could hardly breathe."
+Or, after the Tennessee custom, he would chew and spit at regular intervals, while carrying on conversation or even conducting the affairs of state.
+He spoke quickly and forcibly, often emphasizing his points by raising a clenched hand in a brief, sharp gesture.
+"He obviously had a hidden vein of humor," reported Henry A. Wise, for many years a bitter foe, "loved aphorism, and could politely convey a sense of smart travesty.
+If put upon his mettle, he was very positive, but gravely respectful."
+When his mind was made up, he would draw down the left corner of his mouth, giving his face, as one observer noted, "a peculiar 'G-d damn me' expression."
+But he was not particularly dogmatic.
+Though accustomed to maintain his own position with pertinacity, he yielded gracefully when convinced of his error.